dsagman/picat/readme_hakank_comments4.md

 Working on [this](#list_to_andlist--conj).
 Hopefully will understand soon!

-hakank4: Has this been clearer?
+hakank4x: Has this been clearer?
+DS: Updated the section and removed this.

 ## Constraints I Don't Understand